 - Younger women must be trained to love their husbands and children, to be self-controlled, pure, working at home, kind, and submissive tot heir own husbands, that the word of God may not reviled.

 - The younger men must be self-controlled.
-Titus himself has to be a model of good works (2:8).
+Titus himself has to be a model of good works (Titus 2:8).

-The reason for the instructions Paul has given, is explained in verse 10: “So that in everything they may adorn the doctrine of God our Savior” (ESV).
+The reason for the instructions Paul has given, is explained in Titus 2:10: “So that in everything they may adorn the doctrine of God our Savior“.

-Christian, be courages and submit yourself to God, do good to other people and glorify your Father, who is in heaven!
+Christian, be courageous and submit yourself to God, do good to other people and glorify your Father, who is in heaven!

 How does this Bible passage speak to you?
 Please share your thoughts below!